List of awards and nominations received by Meryl Streep

-Meryl Streep is an American actress who has been recognized with numerous accolades for her work on screen and stage having being one of few individuals to be nominated for both the Triple Crown of Acting and EGOT.
-Streep has won three Academy Awards, two BAFTA Awards, nine Golden Globe Awards, four Emmy Awards, and two Screen Actors Guild Awards as well as nominations for seven Grammy Awards and a Tony Award.
+Meryl Streep is an American actress who has been recognized with numerous accolades for her work on screen and stage having been one of few individuals to be nominated for both the Triple Crown of Acting and EGOT.
+Streep has won three Academy Awards, two BAFTA Awards, nine Golden Globe Awards, four Emmy Awards, and two Actor Awards as well as nominations for seven Grammy Awards and a Tony Award.
 She received numerous honorary accolades including an Honorary César in 2003, a star on the Hollywood Walk of Fame in 2004, the AFI Life Achievement Award in 2004, the Kennedy Center Honor in 2011, the Honorary Golden Bear in 2012, and the Cecil B. DeMille Award in 2017.
 She was presented with the National Medal of Arts in 2010 and the Presidential Medal of Freedom in 2014 from Barack Obama.

 She holds the record for the most Academy Award nominations of any actor, having been nominated 21 times—17 for Best Actress, and four for Best Supporting Actress—since the first nomination in 1978 for her performance in The Deer Hunter.
 She has won three times for her work in Kramer vs. Kramer (1980), Sophie's Choice (1983), and The Iron Lady (2012), making her the fifth actor to win three competitive acting Academy Awards.
 (Note: Streep was only after Katharine Hepburn (who has four in total), Walter Brennan, Ingrid Bergman, and Jack Nicholson.)
 In 2009, Streep became the most-nominated performer in the Golden Globe Awards history when her Best Actress nominations for Doubt and Mamma Mia! gave her 23 in total, surpassing Jack Lemmon’s previous record of 22.
 Three years later, she garnered her eighth win for The Iron Lady, more than any actors.
 She received a record-breaking 30th nomination for Florence Foster Jenkins (2017).